Gaming Act 1845: Section 18 – Gambling contracts deemed void

-This section concerned whether unpaid winnings accrued from gambling could be sued for in a court of law.
-The Act made it clear that they could not because winnings from gambling were to be treated as a "debt of honour" and as such could not be treated as a financial debt.
-The Act read:
+Section 18 of the act concerned whether unpaid winnings accrued from gambling could be sued for in a court of law.
+The act made it clear that they could not because winnings from gambling were to be treated as a "debt of honour" and as such could not be treated as a financial debt.
+The act read:

-This section was extended by the Gaming Act 1892.
+This section was extended by the Gaming Act 1892 (55 & 56 Vict. c.
+9).

-However, a bet on the Horserace Totalisator Board, also known as The Tote, did not fall within the scope of the Act.
+However, a bet on the Horserace Totalisator Board, also known as The Tote, did not fall within the scope of the act.

-Further, by the 1980s, it was feared that complex commercial risk management instruments and contracts, such as derivatives could fall foul of the Act.
-Provision was made that a contract would not be void if at least one of the parties entered into it for legitimate business purposes.
-The exemption is now found in the Financial Services and Markets Act 2000 s 412.
+Further, by the 1980s, it was feared that complex commercial risk management instruments and contracts, such as derivatives could fall foul of the act.
+Provision was made in the Financial Services Act 1986 that a contract would not be void if at least one of the parties entered into it for legitimate business purposes.
+The exemption is now found in the Financial Services and Markets Act 2000 s 412, but due to the repeal of the 1845 act, it now only has effect in Northern Ireland (against the Betting, Gaming, Lotteries and Amusements (Northern Ireland) Order 1985).

 The Gambling Act 2005 removed the "debt of honour" clause that made gambling winnings exempt from legal action if they were not paid.
 This meant that unpaid winnings could now be pursued in a court of law.